flyvictor/fortune-admin/README.md

 ## Running as a plugin for existing app

-1) Add .css and .js files from /lib
+1) Add .css and .js fortune-admin files

 2) include `fortune-admin` to your app deps